Are you sure you want to exit?

 Clarence Saunders’ first job was as 6 in a grocery store.

-In Clarence Saunders’ store, people should pay for goods at a 7
+In Clarence Saunders’ store, people should pay for goods in the 7

-Customers would be under surveillance at the 8
+Customers would be under surveillance when shopping in the 8

 Another area in his store was called ' 9 ’, which was only accessible to the internal staff.

-In Clarence Saunders’ shopping design, much work was done by 10 .
+In Clarence Saunders’ shopping design, much work was done by the 10 .

 Choose the correct letter, A, B, C or D,